-Sydney is a vibrant city that offers iconic landmarks, historic streets, museums, glittering harbors, and shopping centers.
+Sydney is a vibrant city that offers iconic landmarks, historic streets, museums, glittering harbours, and shopping centres.
 It’s nicknamed the Harbor City and presents a great deal of imagination.
 So, what is Sydney Australia known for?

 Read on to learn more.